Biden prepares to leave America's longest war - KION546

 “This is not conditions-based,” a senior administration official heavily involved in the deliberations said on Tuesday.
 “The President has judged that a conditions-based approach, which has been the approach of the past two decades, is a recipe for staying in Afghanistan forever.”

-Some US troops will remain to protect Americans diplomats, though officials declined to provide a precise number.
+Some US troops will remain to protect American diplomats, though officials declined to provide a precise number.

+Afghan President Ashraf Ghani said Wednesday he spoke to Biden and that he “respects the US decision.”

+“Afghanistan’s proud security and defense forces are fully capable of defending its people and country, which they have been doing all along, and for which the Afghan nation will forever remain grateful,” Ghani said on Twitter.

 Biden has spent months weighing his decision, and determined a war in Afghanistan that killed some 2,300 troops and cost more than $2 trillion no longer fit within the pressing foreign policy concerns of 2021.